RafaelMenesesRibeiro/Highly-Dependable-Systems/README.md

      the server launch command.

  ## 3 - Documentation
+ The main documentation are in the /docs directory at the root of the project

 * DESIGNDECISIONS.md - for a concise description and justification of the design decisions.
 * THREATANALYSIS.md - for an analysis of the possible threats and corresponding protection mechanisms.